 - Cheesecake - Berry cheesecakes complement coffees with fruity flavors.
 Alternatively, nutty coffees are a great option to create a juxtaposition of flavors.

 - Ice Cream - Ice cream allows you to match different flavors with different roasts, being extremely versatile.
-The classic Italian affogato masters the coffee ice cream pairing by pouring a shot of hot, strong espresso over a scoop of cool, creamy vanilla ice cream.
+The classic Italian affogato masters the coffee ice cream pairing by pouring a shot of hot, span espresso over a scoop of cool, creamy vanilla ice cream.

 Coffee and Savory Foods

 - Cheese - A unique coffee pairing, as only some types of cheese pair well with coffee.
-Creamy cheeses like ricotta are best paired with light roasts, while strong cheeses work well with medium roasts.
+Creamy cheeses like ricotta are best paired with light roasts, while span cheeses work well with medium roasts.